Liparitids: Early history

-Struggle with the Bagratids
+Struggle with the Bagrationis

 In the mid-eleventh century, the Liparitid house reached the apogee of their might and remained, for a century, leaders of the feudality in its struggle against the growing power of the kings of Georgia.
 In 1047, one of the most illustrious representatives of the family, Liparit IV, even succeeded in temporarily driving King Bagrat IV into the Byzantine territory.
 The kings of Georgia had to concede more possessions and titles to the family in order to pacify a series of the Liparitid rebellions.
-In the 1093, David IV of Georgia defeated Liparit IV and expelled him into the Byzantine Empire, absorbing the Liparitid duchy into royal domain.
+In 1093, David IV of Georgia defeated Liparit IV and expelled him into the Byzantine Empire, absorbing the Liparitid duchy into royal domain.
 After their expulsion from Georgia, several Liparitids also were active in the Byzantine military and administrative service in the 12th century.
-Around 1110, the family, their principal branch being known under the name of Orbeli or Orbeliani after the castle of Orbeti, was restored in the part of their possessions, but their tendency to rebellion against the crown did not quell.

-In 1177, Ivane Orbeli headed an abortive insurrection against George III of Georgia on behalf of his son-in-law and George's nephew Demna.
-The victorious king killed all members of the Orbeli clan, except two brothers who escaped.
-One brother, Ivane, succeeded in restoring part of his family's holdings in Georgia during the reign of queen Tamar (1184-1213).
-The other brother, Elikum, fled to the Atabegs of Azerbaijan and became Muslim, becoming a prominent Bey.
-His descendants — Orbelian — eventually gained control of the Armenian principality of Syunik and reconverted to Christianity.

 A cadet branch of the Liparitid house, the Kakhaberisdze, was enfeoffed of Racha and Takveri in northwestern Georgia, from the 11th or 12th century to the 13th, though they appear to have maintained themselves in it till the 15th.
 Another possible branch, Surameli, were eristavi of Kartli and princes of Surami down to the 14th century.